RWDevathon/Android-Tiers-Reforged-Standalone/README.md

 Special thanks to:
 * Atlas - The true original creator
 * ARandomKiwi - Creator of the wonderous and incredible AT++ content and maintainer
+* Dingo Ananas - Artist for many pieces of AT/AT++ content
 * FG_Remastered - PR overlord, diplomat, integral supporter
 * lazycooken - Jumpstarter and eager supporter
 * Winterbloom - Graphic and xml supporter